-Included with the letters in the scrapbook were newspaper clippings describing the secrets of success, the importance of responsibility and accounts of car accidents involving cars driven by intoxicated young men.
+Included with the letters in the scrapbook were newspaper clippings describing the secrets of success, the importance of responsibility, and accounts of car accidents involving cars driven by intoxicated young men.
 The motivational newspaper clippings were included in the letters Olin sent to Jack and his brother Sherry.

 There are no letters from Jack in the scrapbook.

-According to Ms Baker, the picture that emerges of Jack in the letters is that of a spoiled young rich man interested only in partying, drinking, driving fast cars, flying airplanes and chasing women.
+According to Ms Baker, the picture that emerges of Jack in the letters is that of a spoiled young rich man interested only in partying, drinking, driving fast cars, flying airplanes, and chasing women.

 This image of Jack Garlock that emerges from these letters is not one that would cause him to be memorialized for nearly nine decades.

 Maureen O’Connell Baker concludes her article by suggesting that maybe Jack Garlock was “daring, fearless, and talented; living the way many of us, given the wherewithal, would live.”
-She then ends writing that his mother may have put the candle in the window “to honor his courage to live the way he wanted.”
+She then ends by writing that his mother may have put the candle in the window “to honor his courage to live the way he wanted.”

 That being said, I found her assumption that the candle was placed in and has remained in the window to honor her son’s courage to use his step-father’s money to live out his self-indulgent fantasies a bit of a stretch.